 If you happen to hold a card like the Citi ThankYou® Preferred Card, you can get special access to purchase tickets to concerts, sporting events and dining experiences.
 You may even get invited to a few complimentary movie screenings in your area.

-One of the cards that offers a $100 Global Entry application fee credit is the Citi Prestige® Card (This card is no longer available on our site).
-Others include Chase Sapphire Reserve℠ and the Platinum Card® from American Express.
+One of the cards that offers a $100 Global Entry application fee credit is the Citi Prestige® Card.
+Others include Chase Sapphire Reserve® and the Platinum Card® from American Express.